-At week 4 (when you should have around a week left of your Starter Pack), we make contact with you to simply have a chat and see how things are going.
+At week 4 (when you should have around a week left of your Starter Pack), we ask you to contact us to simply have a chat and see how things are going.
 Depending on the feedback we receive and what supplementary magnesium levels your horse started on, will then determine what steps we then take to ensure you’re getting the most out of our product!

 Want to talk to us about your horse?

 Call 01453 836974